While the book is overall a good one, unfortunately, it contains a lot of generic financial advice which I decided not to include in the summary.

 - Don’t take social security paychecks till the age of 70.

-- Annuity could be good for people older than 75.
+- The annuity could be useful for people older than 75.

-- A safe withdrawal rate is 4% of initial value (or 5% of current value of portfolio)
+- A safe withdrawal rate is 4% of the initial value (or 5% of the current value of the portfolio)

 - Disability insurance is more important than life insurance.

 - Buy insurance if downsides are huge even is chances are low, e.g., flood insurance.